Markus Heinsdorff: Life and work

 Heinsdorff was born in 1954 in Steinkirchen, Germany.
 He grew up in Irschenhausen, south to Munich, Germany.
-He started his career working as a gold smith, wood and stone sculptor before he studied abstract sculpture under Prof. Jacobsen at the Academy of Fine Arts, Munich (1976 to 1981).
+He started his career working as a goldsmith, wood and stone sculptor before he studied abstract sculpture under Prof. Jacobsen at the Academy of Fine Arts, Munich (1976 to 1981).
 He is based in Munich, Germany.

 In various works in India, Thailand, Indonesia, Vietnam, China, Taiwan, Ecuador, Brazil, USA, South Africa and numerous European countries he realized projects, installations and exhibitions – also in relation to the UNESCO Aschberg program, the Goethe-Institut and the German Foreign Office.
 In most countries he develops on-site projects involving local conditions and materials on topics like recycling and sustainability.
 This also applies for the various pavilion constructions that were realized as art buildings and mobile spaces for the presentation of Germany in China (2007–2010) and India (2012–2013) and successively toured through five megacities in each country.
 In this framework he created the German-Chinese house at the Expo Shanghai 2010, a 300 sqm, two-story building made of bamboo.
 His Expo house and the 22 further pavilions are one of the few modern and self-supporting constructions in the world made of the nature material bamboo in combination of natural cane and laminates.
 He developed special new joining techniques and construction methods for these projects.
 The works were done with support of the structural planners and engineers of Schlaich Bergermann & Partner, Stuttgart, Rein Ingenieure, Stuttgart und Varicon, Würzburg, W. Schachl, Munich and the universities Technical University of Munich, Technische Universität Darmstadt and Tongji University, Shanghai.
 In 2011 Markus Heinsdorff published the book "design with nature – the bamboo architecture" (in Chinese, English, German).
 His next book on "textile architecture" is published in 2014.